 There are various fingering configurations to obtain the notes of the txistu.
 In this part we will refer to the first harmonic scale, which can be obtained covering sound holes 1, 2 and 3.
-Figure 3 shows the FFT spectra of the successive notes obtained by increasing air pressure.
+Figure 3 shows the FFT spectra of the successive notes obtained increasing blown pressure.
 The value of the pressure level measured with the digital sound level meter varies from 70 dBC to 102 dBC.

-With soft blowing, the txistu emits a D3.
-If the musician increases the air pressure, the txistu emits the D4, gradually increasing the air pressure we will ear notes a perfect fifth higher, after a perfect fourth, a third major and a third minor, higher than the precedent note.
+With soft blowing, the txistu emits a D3 that has even partials.
+If the musician increases the blowing pressure, the txistu emits the D4, gradually increasing the blowing pressure we will ear notes a perfect fifth higher, after a perfect fourth, a third major and a third minor, higher than the precedent note.

-The common factor of these notes is that the maximum values appear at the same frequencies and the relative amplitude of the maxima determines the note we will perceive.
+All this notes have in common that the maximum values appear at the same frequencies and the relative amplitude of the maxima determines the note we will perceive.